 Tip #1: Know that you are not the only one

-Therefore, your contact over at the supplier might be busy time to time, as she/he also has other tasks to fulfil.
-Don’t over react to such bottlenecks and show understanding, and make sure that your patience will pay off, because we are talking about a long-lasting relationship to be built.
+Therefore, your contact over at the supplier might be a busy time to time, as she/he also has other tasks to fulfill.
+Don’t overreact to such bottlenecks and show understanding, and make sure that your patience will pay off, because we are talking about a long-lasting relationship to be built.

 Tip #2: Pay on time

-Maybe the easiest task in the list, but oftentimes retailers fail to fulfil this.
+Maybe the easiest task in the list, but oftentimes retailers fail to fulfill this.
 No one likes late payers, even your friends.

 In e-commerce, consider your suppliers as your best friends, and create an image in your suppliers’ mind that you’ll always be paying your invoices in time and also as expected.

 Always remember that retail mostly runs on tight margins, and cash flow is extremely crucial.
-Therefore, if you cause crisis at that level for your suppliers, simply, they will not enjoy that at all and that might harm your next supply cycles and might cause you to stop selling those products any more.
+Therefore, if you cause a crisis at that level for your suppliers, simply, they will not enjoy that at all and that might harm your next supply cycles and might cause you to stop selling those products anymore.

 Tip #3: Deal with problems smoothly

-The idea of professionalism and business-to-business relationships are always valid, and should be kept in mind, but at the end of the day, businesses are also made of people, and actually if you drill B2B relationships down, they are all human-to-human relationships, and human make mistakes.
+The idea of professionalism and business-to-business relationships are always valid and should be kept in mind, but at the end of the day, businesses are also made of people, and actually, if you drill B2B relationships down, they are all human-to-human relationships, and human makes mistakes.

-Make sure that, such approach will be remembered, in case of an error at your end.
+Make sure that, such an approach will be remembered, in case of an error at your end.

 Tip #4: Train them further